 Securing digital information is a major part of ensuring that a patient’s information is kept private and protected.
-There is a great deal of technology available that can help physicians better maintain their HIPAA compliance within their practices.
+There is a great deal of technology available that can help physicians better maintain their HIPAA compliance with their practices.

 The key to easier HIPAA compliance is careful monitoring and consistent upgrades.
 All software must be updated on a regular basis and should be monitored for potential breaches.
 All it takes is one time for a cybercriminal to get a hold of private patient information and you could find yourself facing serious penalties.
 You can avoid those penalties by employing and maintaining technology geared toward protecting patient information.

 Secure texting allows physicians to transmit encrypted patient information, thus taking advantage of the speed and convenience of text messaging without potentially exposing that information to hackers.
 It is in the form of an app that is downloaded onto a smartphone, mobile device, EHR, or desktop computer by an authorized user.
 It works on all operating systems, allowing for a seamless connection.
 The app supports image sharing as well as videos and documents.
 It connects users who have been authorized to access the system.

 Cloud storage providers offer encryption as a service to protect sensitive data that is stored on a storage cloud.
 This data can be text, videos, images, or any other material that is digitally generated, stored, or transmitted.
 The data is encrypted, using a special algorithm, then placed on the storage cloud.
 Potential hackers and cybercriminals will not have access to the information because it will not appear in any understandable format.
 Encryption of a database is expensive, but it is necessary for doctors to remain HIPAA compliant.